 The installation of a heat pump will raise the EPC of your property considerably; and this could increase the value of your property.
 A government report linked raising EPC with house value.

-Since April 1st 2018, landlords wanting to rent to tenants have been required to have a property with an EPC of at least band E. From April 1st 2020, this will also affect existing letting contracts.
+Since April 1st 2018, landlords wanting to rent to tenants have been required to ensure that properties have an EPC rating of at least band E. From April 1st 2020, this requirement was extended to include all existing tenancies as well.

 Contact Gregor about Heat Pumps